-TECO also requests confidential treatment for information found on Form 423-2(c), in lines 3 and 7 of columns J and K (page 1 of 1).
+TECO also requests confidential treatment for information found on Form 423-2(c), on line 1 of columns J and K (page 2 of 2).
 TECO argues that information under J reveals the actual rate paid for river barge transportation, and thus, the data is proprietary and confidential, disclosure of which would enable competitors to determine the price TECO pays its coal suppliers.
-Furthermore, TECO argues, this information should also be protected for the same reasons information contained in Form 423-2, column G, The data in column K consists of the was found confidential. direct rail rate which when subtracted from the total delivered price of coal, reveals the rate paid for Gatliff coal. contractual information and if made public would "impair the efforts of the public utility to contract for goods and services on favorable terms" and have a direct impact on TECO's future fuel contracts by informing potential bidders of prices currently being paid.
+Furthermore, TECO argues, this information should also be protected for the same reasons information contained in Form 423-2, column G, was found The data in column K consists of the direct rail confidential. rate which when subtracted from the total delivered price of coal, reveals the rate paid for Gatliff coal.
+This is contractual information and if made public would "impair the efforts of the public utility to contract for goods and services on favorable terms" and have a direct impact on TECO's future fuel contracts by informing potential bidders of prices currently being paid.